Information for International Students

 You are also required to include a copy of your High School Diploma or Official High School Transcripts.
-High School Diplomas (only) can be submitted in another language.
+High School Diplomas (only) can be submitted in another language, but must be evaluated to show that they are equivalent to a U.S. high school diploma.
 Official transcripts must be in English showing your academic course work completed at your high school and each college where applicable.
 (Official transcripts - all course work must be translated into English in order to be evaluated.)
 These credentials are evaluated in accordance with the college's general admissions requirements.
 Foreign college credits must be evaluated by accredited agencies such as World Educational Services (www.wes.org).

 A notarized letter of residence must be submitted stating your intended local residential address in Connecticut while attending Housatonic.

 You, the prospective international student, friend, relative or sponsor must provide a (notarized) financial affidavit letter.
 A letter stating "who" will be responsible for your total college expenses.
 (IMPORTANT: This letter "must" state the total and exact expense amount.
 The government requires proof of your cost of living expenses, tuition, fees and books.)
 Note: Housatonic is a commuter school; there are no housing facilities for students.

 Financial Proof: Referring to #4, The Sponsor for the applicant must provide "financial proof" that they are able to do this.
 Financial proof: recent bank statements, notarized letter from the bank stating you presently have sufficient funds and/or equity, or scholarship certificates as proof of financial support totaling the exact tuition and fee amount.
 This must be in US Dollar equivalency.

 Copy of Current passport/I-94 card (only for students who have a passport).
 You must bring the original and we will make copies of the front and back.

 The college awards no financial aid, nor does the college make housing available.